Usage: Sync health data automatically

 It's a good practice to ask your users if they want to enable this behaviour, then save their preference in local

-storage and call enableBackground
+storage and call enableBackground conditionally.

-To cancel any scheduled background sync call disableBackground
+To cancel any scheduled background sync call disableBackground:

 void disableBackgroundSync() async {